rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 ### Step 3.
 Will Give You A Warning that Notebook Not Authored by Google
 *Again, you do not need to run any code block to any notebook output for code already written.
-However, to tinker around with the code or to add your own data you select* `RUN AWAY` .
+However, to tinker around with the code or to add your own data you select* `RUN ANYWAY` .
 | <img src="https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Animations/Warning%20-%20Notebook%20Not%20Authored%20by%20Google.gif" width="1000"/> |
 |-------|